-GWAS studies shed limited light on the link between genetic variants and disease mechanisms.
-As previously mentioned, GWAS report associations with disease for a particular locus but they fail to identify the true causal variant(s) within the haplotype block (Edwards et al. 2013).
+GWAS report associations with disease for a particular locus but typically fail to identify the true causal variant(s) within the haplotype block (Edwards et al. 2013).
 Statistical fine- mapping approaches have been designed to partially overcome those limitations and further refine the association of each GWAS locus towards the most likely causal variant driving disease association within each LD block.
 The integration of statistical fine-mapping with cell type and context specific epigenetic data, including chromatin accessibility, histone modifications and DNA methylation, can help to determine the chromatin state where the fine-mapped variants are located and its potential in regulating gene expression (Petronis 2010).
 Additionally, the incorporation of gene expression, eQTL analysis and chromatin

 interaction data can establish a relationship between non-coding variants and putative gene targets.
 Final validation of the functional relationship between the genetic variant and the disease phenotype involves conducting appropriate cellular assays and in vivo experiments using animal models.